Chronology of Stanley Cup engravings: The top ring is retired

 After the bands were finally all filled, the top band of the large barrel, with the 1927–28 to 1939–40 champions, was taken to the Hockey Hall of Fame, and a new blank band was introduced at the bottom so the size of the Stanley Cup would not grow further.

 One year later, the shoulder collar listing the names of the previous winners was also filled to capacity, but it was decided to keep it on the trophy, unchanged in perpetuity.
-1991-92 Pittsburgh Penguins was last winning team to be engraved on the collar.
+The 1991–92 Pittsburgh Penguins were the last winning team to be engraved on the collar.

 A second ring is retired

 The band listing the 1940–41 to 1952–53 Cup winners was scheduled to be retired following the crowning of the 2004–05 champions.
 However, that season was cancelled because of a labour dispute.
 The ring was finally taken to the Hockey Hall of Fame one year later after the 2005–06 champion Carolina Hurricanes were crowned.
 In addition to listing the names of the Hurricanes on the new bottom ring, it was decided to also acknowledge the cancelled 2004–05 season.